jdiejim/pokedex-blog/README.md

 ```

+Notes on the style and elements:

+* sprite-image will contain the selected pokemon sprite
+* the data-char class refers to the characterstics of the pokemon (id, type, abilities)

 Next go back to App and import DetailView.
 Finally, render it by placing it inside the parent element.

 ```javascript